-The Corporation and its subsidiaries have had, and expect in the future to have, transactions in the ordinary course of business with these firms and other unaffiliated corporations of which certain of the nonemployee directors are officers or directors.
-In the past, the amounts involved have not been material in relation to its business and the Corporation believes that such amounts are not material in relation to the businesses of such other firms and corporations or the interests of the directors involved.
+The Corporation and its subsidiaries have had and expect in the future to have transactions in the ordinary course of business with these firms and other unaffiliated corporations of which certain of the nonemployee directors are officers or directors.
+The Corporation does not consider the amounts involved in such transactions material in relation to its business and believes that such amounts are not material in relation to the businesses of such other firms and corporations or the interests of the directors involved.